Post-processing Guide: From Print to Perfection

 - Primer: Always start with a primer (ideally the aforementioned spray filler primer).
 It unifies the surface and ensures that the final paint will adhere well.

 - Applying paint: You will achieve the best results with spray paints.
-Apply them in several thin layers from a distance of approx. 20-30 cm.
+Apply them in several thin layers from a distance of 20–30 cm.
 Let the paint dry well between layers.

 - Detail work: For details, use acrylic paints and a brush.